-The EMiLA Fellowship at ENSP Versailles and Marseille is awarded annually to an emerging designer or an already-established landscape architect, whose work articulates the potential for landscape as a medium of design to take an important role in transformations of public realm at territorial and/or urban scale.
+The EMiLA Fellowship at Ecole nationale supérieure de paysage (ENSP) Versailles is awarded annually to an emerging or an already-established landscape architect, whose work articulates the potential for landscape as a medium of design to take an important role in transformations of public realm at territorial and/or urban scale.
 The position is a one-year position at half-time or a full-time position over one semester.
-The teaching language is primarily English, ability to communicate in French is considered an advantage.
+The teaching language is English and/or French depending on the studios selected and the candidate’s linguistic capacities.

 - The University of Edinburgh / Edinburgh College of Art (ECA) / The Edinburgh School of Architecture and Landscape Architecture (ESALA)

-AIMS: The ambition of the EMiLA Fellowship is to bring forth and foster emerging design educators whose work embody the potential for landscape as a relevant medium of design.
-The EMiLA Fellowship is also intended to have an active role in reinforcing the partnerships between the EMiLA institutions via different activities.
+The ambition of the EMiLA Fellowship is to bring forth and foster emerging design educators whose work embody the potential for landscape as a relevant medium of design.
+While the main body of work will take place at ENSP Versailles, the EMiLA Fellow will also have an active role in reinforcing the partnerships between the EMiLA institutions via different activities.

 The candidate will take part in;

-* Due to changes in the pedagogic program or if the candidate is researching on a specific landscape topic, changes and adaptation to the teaching offer can be provided.
+** Due to changes in the pedagogic program or if the candidate is researching on a specific landscape topic, changes and adaptation to the agenda can be provided.

-- Lecturer in Landscape Architecture at ENSP on the site of Versailles for the academic year 2021-2022.
+- Lecturer in Landscape Architecture at Ecole nationale supérieure de paysage on the site of Versailles for the academic year 2022-2023.

 - It is a part-time position.
-The position can be negotiated to be a full-time position during one semester or a half-time position during the length of an academic year, it will include 192 contact hours
+The position can be negotiated to be a full-time position during one semester (5 months) or a half-time position during the length of an academic year (10 months).
+In both cases it will include 192 contact hours.

-- The candidate receives a French salary: depending on the candidate’s curriculum this can vary from an annual salary of 11500€ to 15 000€
+- The candidate receives a French salary: depending on the candidate’s curriculum this can vary from gross salary of 11500€ to 15 000€

-- The candidate is expected to be in residence from late August/early September 2021 till June 2022 if half-time, from late August/early September 2021 till late January 2022 or from late January till June 2022 if full-time.
+- ENSP Versailles can offer help in questions related to organising accommodation. - The candidate is expected to be in residence from early September 2022 till June 2023 if on half time / from early September 2022 till late January 2023 or from early February 2023 till June 2023 if full-time.

-A jury composed of staff from École Nationale Supérieure de Paysage will select the 2021-2022 Fellow.
-The two-stage competition process will first identify a short-list of three finalists who then will be invited to interviews (most probably via a video-call) in late May.
+A jury composed of staff from Ecole nationale supérieure de paysage will select the 2022-2023 Fellow.
+The two-stage competition process will first identify a short-list of three finalists who then will be invited to interviews (video-call or in Versailles) in late May.
 The Jury will recommend a winner to be announced publicly in late May/early June 2021.

 Please submit the following application materials in the form of a single PDF (not larger than 25 MB):